 The company's primary means of addressing community awareness and dialogue is through the CIAC Transportation Community Awareness and Emergency Response (TransCAER) program.
 The company is represented on the CIAC National TransCAER Committee.
 It is also represented on the BC and Alberta Regional TransCAER Committees, which co-ordinate a program of outreach to communities along transportation corridors in the region.
-The company regularly participates in community TransCAER events which typically include related workshops, awareness of chemical risks, emergency planning, first responder training, etc. In house barbeques are also held primarily for drivers, their families and friends.
-They are, however, open to members of the community who may wish to drop in.
+The company regularly participates in community TransCAER events which typically include related workshops, awareness of chemical risks, emergency planning, first responder training, etc. Appropriate community activity support also takes place.